Last updated 05 January 2021

 National identity schemes

-Nations deploy national identity trust systems not only to rationalize services and processes in areas such as social services, taxes, local voting, and administration but also to promote private services by stimulating the digital economy, all while reducing costs.
+Nations deploy national identity trust systems to rationalize services and processes in social services, taxes, local voting, and administration and promote private services by stimulating the digital economy, all while reducing costs.

 Thales believes that modern digital economies are built on the implementation of strong digital identities for citizens.